 With only 3 years of data, the plots are not very informative.
 In the upper left corner is a plot of residuals vs. the fitted values.
 A good plot will show a random scatter around 0.
 Any large deviations from 0 should be investigated as potential outliers.
 In the upper right is a normal probability plot of the residual.
-Points should be close to the reference line.
+Points should be close to the solid reference line.
 Fortunately, the analysis is fairly robust against non-normality of the residuals (and in fact makes no assumption of normality) so only extreme departures are worrisome.
 The bottom left plot examines the distribution of the year-specific effects.
 As expected the effects are small (all of the dots are close to 0).
 The bottom right plot examine looks at the distribution of the random effect of transect.
 With only two transects the plot is not very informative, but the fact that the 95% confidence interval for each random effect does not cover 0 indicates evidence of a transect effect (this is not surprising).

 It will also be possible to covariates such as soil condition in a transect to try and explain some of the variation over time using a multiple regression.
 With only three years of data available, this not sensible.